TiffanyJTFu/TiffanyFu/_pages/about.md

 Beyond the performing arts, I’m actively involved in nonprofit organizations.
 I’ve served as both Sponsorship Coordinator and Outreach Executive, where I helped plan events, coordinated sponsor outreach, managed logistics, and supported day-of execution.
 My work included researching and contacting potential sponsors, developing sponsorship packages, and securing both financial and in-kind contributions to ensure successful events.

-At school, I participate in the Model United Nations (Model UN) Club, where I’ve represented countries at the Toronto Model UN Conference.
+At school, I participate in the **Model United Nations (Model UN) Club**, where I’ve represented countries at the Toronto Model UN Conference.
 These experiences have helped me develop a deeper understanding of global issues, diplomacy, and international relations, while also strengthening my public speaking and negotiation skills.

-I’m also an engaged member of the Mock Trial Club, where I participate in simulated courtroom trials.
+I’m also an engaged member of the **Mock Trial Club**, where I participate in simulated courtroom trials.
 I work closely with my peers to prepare case materials, construct legal arguments, and role-play as attorneys and witnesses.
 These experiences have given me a solid foundation in legal processes, courtroom etiquette, and critical thinking.

 Creativity plays a big role in my life beyond academics and performance.
 I enjoy baking and cooking, and I often contribute to charity bake sales and school fundraisers that support meaningful causes.